Students in the accelerated track must complete 32 academic credits within a single academic year.

 (March - June)

 |Master's Literature Review (BMSM 9750) Plan A

 OR Master's Thesis (BMSM 9850) Plan B

-Students can complete the course work between August and mid-June.
-Students who gain admission to a medical school for the subsequent fall term may elect to complete a literature review over the summer period and receive their degree the following May.
+Students complete the course work between August and mid-June.
+Students who gain admission to a medical school for the subsequent fall term may elect to complete a literature review over the summer period and receive their degree in August or December.
 This task may also be deferred until the following summer, which would delay the awarding of the degree until the following year.
 N.B. some medical schools require completion of the Master’s program before they allow matriculation into a medical school class.
 In these cases, early completion of the literature review would allow the Dean to notify the admitting medical school that all requirements had been met.